hamidmatiny/hamidmatiny/README.md

 ## Engineering Philosophy

 > Production-quality code is resource-efficient by design — not optimized as an afterthought.
-I treat messy multi-modal sensor data as a first-class systems problem: ingest, validate, fuse, and serve with the same rigor applied to model architecture.
-Success is measured by **deployment metrics** — p99 latency, memory footprint, pipeline reliability, and user-facing outcomes — not theoretical benchmarks that never survive contact with production.
+I treat messy multi-modal sensor data and massive data-streaming pipelines as first-class systems problems: ingest, distribute, validate, and serve with the same exact rigor applied to model architecture.
+Success is measured by **deployment metrics** — p99 latency, compute node efficiency, structural schema integrity, and overall pipeline resiliency — not theoretical benchmarks that never survive contact with production data streams.